jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 <details><summary>Premise:</summary>
-We are dealing an imbalanced classification problem for predicting if loan applications based on data are low-risk of defaulting or high-risk of defaulting.
-We don't know what would a be a good method to make.
+We are dealing an imbalanced classification problem for predicting if bank loan applications based on column data will be *low-risk* of defaulting or *high-risk* of defaulting.
+We don't know what would a be a good method to make this determination.
+We will use different ML methods to feed the data into these models that will predict the rish of loan default.
+More specifiically we will explore two broad ML methods: Oversampling & Ensemble Random Forest Classifier.

 The data is imbalanced.
 There are way more low-risk loans than high-risk, but that imbalance